Practical information for international students

 EU/EEA citizens do not need to apply for visa/residence permit, but must register with the immigration authorities after arrival in Norway.
 The VUC International Office organizes a registration day during the first week of the semester.
 Information on this registration day is provided directly to the accepted international students.
 It is only necessary to register once regardles of how long you will stay in Norway.

-Non EU/EEA citizens must apply for a student residence permit/study permit as soon as possible after admission and before entering Norway.
-Students admitted to VUC should contact the nearest Norwegian embassy (www.norway.info) and start the residence permit application as soon as possible.
-For more details about student residence permits, please visit the website of The Norwegian Directorate of Immigration (www.udi.no/en).
+Citizens from countries outside the EU/EEA must apply for a student residence permit/study permit as soon as possible after admission and before entering Norway.
+Students admitted to VUC should contact the nearest Norwegian Embassy and start the residence permit application as soon as possible.

 Tuition fees and scholarship

-Students on exchange from partner universities may inquire at their home university if it is possible to get an Erasmus+, Nordplus or EEA/Norway grant for their study period at VUC.
-There are no general scholarships/grants or financial aid opportunities offered by Volda University College.
+Volda University College does not offer any scholarships, tuition waivers or financial aid to international students.
+Students on exchange may inquire at their home institution if it is possible to apply for an Erasmus+, Nordplus or EEA/Norway grant for their study period at VUC.

 Semester registration fee